scottwshaw/volunteers/README.md

 ## Overview

-This app is based on the angular-seed project.
+This app is based on the angular-seed project but has been heavily modified since

 ## Prerequisites

+Need to have bower installed

+Before you can run the app you must run "bower install" in the root directory

 ### Node.js
 - Generic [installation instructions][node-generic].